Welcome to Dorchester, New Brunswick, Canada

 News & Events

-- The Annual Sandpiper Festival will be held July 25, 26, and 27, 2014.
+- The 2015 Annual Sandpiper Festival will be held July 24, 25, and 26, 2 014.
 We welcome all visitors, past residents; and of course, the semi-palmated sandpipers.
-Click here for the Schedule of Events!
+A schedule of events will be posted later in 2015.

 - The "2014 People's Choice Photo Exhibit & Contest" will be held July 25, 26, 27, 2014 during the Annual Sandpiper Festival.
 The entry form and information are here.
 For the photo of the 2013 finalists click here.